 Tara Moss is an international bestselling author whose crime novels have been published in many countries and many languages.
 As a human rights activist, she frequently speaks out for women and children and is widely known for her feminist views.
 Today she lives in Vancouver with her family.

 Valerie Green was born and educated in England where she studied journalism and law.
 Her passion was always writing from the moment she first held a pen in her hand.
 After working at the world-famous Foyles Books on Charing Cross Road, London, followed by a brief stint with M15 and legal firms, she moved to Canada in 1968 where she married and raised a family, while embarking on a long career as a freelance writer, columnist, and author of over twenty non-fiction historical and true-crime books including Above Stairs, Upstarts and Outcasts, and Dunmora: The Story of a Heritage Manor House on Vancouver Island (Hancock House, 2017 [reviewed by Patrick Dunae in The Ormsby Review no. 434, December 11, 2018 — Ed].
-In 2020 her debut novel Providence will be released by Sandra Jonas Publishing, the first in a series of four novels (The McBride Chronicles), an historical four-generational family saga bringing early BC history alive.
+She is currently working on her debut novel Providence, which will be published soon as the first of The McBride Chronicles, an historical four-generational family saga bringing early BC history alive.
 Now semi-retired (although writers never really retire!) she enjoys taking short road trips around BC with her husband, watching their two beloved grandsons grow up and, of course, writing.